bologer/anycomment.io/readme.txt

 Are you tired of connecting different third part commenting system to your website or having the default ones?

-AnyComment is here to help you - it is a better commenting system in WordPress.
+AnyComment is here to help you - it is a better commenting system for WordPress.

-No dependency on third party services, all comments store in your own database.
+No dependency on third party services, all comments stored in your database.

 You may connect your favorite social networks.

+Here is the list of the supported ones:
+* Facebook
+* Google
+* Twitter
+* VK
+* Odnoklassniki
+* GitHub
+* and more to be added

 Dark for light background websites, where as light for dark background ones.